Dinan Castle (Château de Dinan)

 The building was altered between 1693 and 1711 by the military engineer Garanjeau (in particular, the roof was suppressed and replaced by a terrace) and then by the Monuments Historiques and the city of Dinan, which are now responsible for its preservation.

 The main part of John of Montfort’s castle, built by Etienne le Tur and in use by 1384, comprises a massive donjon, 34 m high.
-Its intricate plan is composed of two great round towers joined by a slightly projecting forebuilding, to which the principal entrance, defended by a drawbridge, opens on the ground floor.
+Its intricate plan is composed of two great round towers joined by a slightly projecting building, to which the principal entrance, defended by a drawbridge, opens on the ground floor.

-On the opposite side to the projecting entrance block the donjon dominated a very small courtyard, which was provided with a postern and drawbridge leading to the outside and a well that controlled a complex system of water supply.
+On the opposite side to the projecting entrance block, the donjon dominated a very small courtyard, which was provided with a postern and drawbridge leading to the outside and a well that controlled a complex system of water supply.

 While the exterior of the Dinan Castle has a fortified appearance, the interior is primarily residential.
 The floors are linked by a continuous spiral staircase.